Into the Mystic: Alternate mix

 On the original 1970 pressings of the Moondance LP, "Into the Mystic" is presented in a mix done on 10 December 1969, featuring a prominent tambourine throughout the song.
 Later LP pressings, and all CD reissues of the album prior to 2008, contain an alternate mix of the song done on 5 January 1970, lacking the tambourine and with a more muted foghorn sound.
 The original tambourine mix of the song made its CD debut in a 2008 Japanese Moondance remaster, and was also restored for a vinyl reissue of the album on Rhino Records later that year.
 The 2013 remaster of the Moondance album also features the tambourine mix.

 Other releases

 A live version was included on the 1974 double live album It's Too Late to Stop Now, with the same live version included on the 2007 compilation album, Van Morrison at the Movies - Soundtrack Hits.
 An instrumental version of the song is played in a medley with "Inarticulate Speech of the Heart" on the 1984 live album Live at the Grand Opera House Belfast.
 The original version is one of the songs included in the 2007 compilation album, Still on Top - The Greatest Hits (UK edition only).

-In the media

-"Into the Mystic" has featured in several movies beginning in 1971 with Sweets McGee and two movies in 1989: Dream a Little Dream and Immediate Family.
-It was one of the songs played in the 1998 movie Patch Adams and again in the 1999 movie Kate's Addiction.
-It was played as Jim and Michelle's first dance as a married couple in the 2003 movie American Wedding, along with a cover version of the song by The Wallflowers.
-The song can also be heard on the soundtrack of the HBO television show The Newsroom in the 2013 Season 2 premiere.
-It plays at the end of episode 2 of the Mars mission series Away.
-The song was also used by the Boston Red Sox to honor the late long-time color commentator Jerry Remy during a pre-game ceremony early in the 2022 season.